 While several strategies are already in use to improve agricultural productivity at the field level by optimizing the use of energy and scarce resources, monitoring and forecasting plans that consider the land are still underdeveloped and do not allow for real Climate Change mitigation on a large scale.

-This Use Case aims to analyze the effects of Climate Change on agricultural productivity on a spatial scale by assessing whether a specific crop is sustainable in a given area over time.
-Earth observation data are particularly useful in this context, as they provide accurate climate information on a large scale and allow plant health to be monitored over time through vegetation indices, thanks to the availability of continuous and periodical satellite images.
-Thanks to the features available through the platform, the Food security use case is customizable as the user can select the preferred climate scenario, the time range and the area of interest.
+This UC aims to analyze the effects of Climate Change on agricultural productivity on a spatial scale by assessing whether a specific crop is sustainable in a given area over time.
+EO data are particularly useful in this context, as they provide accurate climate information on a large scale and allow plant health to be monitored over time through vegetation indices, thanks to the availability of continuous and periodical satellite images.
+Thanks to the features available through the Platform, the Food security UC is customizable as the user can select the preferred climate scenario, the time range and the area of interest.

 With this information, farmers can better plan their planting and their long-term harvesting activities.
 Areas experiencing stress due to climate change can be easily identified through change detection in vegetation, allowing for timely interventions.
 Additionally, farmers and other stakeholders can make more informed decisions, reducing their vulnerability to Climate Change and improving overall agricultural productivity.